microsoft/vcpkg/README.md

 - [Apple Developer Tools][getting-started:macos-dev-tools]

-First, download and bootstrap vcpkg itself; it can be installed anywhere, but generally we recommend using vcpkg as a submodule for CMake projects.
+First, download and bootstrap vcpkg itself; it can be installed anywhere, but generally we recommend using vcpkg as a submodule.

 ```sh
 $ git clone https://github.com/microsoft/vcpkg